ErlingSigurdson/Drv7SegQ595/README.md

 Depending on the display type (its common pin polarity) and the switching device polarity (whether it's active-high, like an NPN transistor, or active-low, like a PNP transistor), character positiong will be turned on either by high or low logical output level.
-Provided allows API allows for both variants.
+The API provided by this library supports both variants.
 The switching type (active-high or active-low) must be specified during the driver configuration.

 ## Multiplexing